 IRL (In Real Life) Interaction Developed Through Online Platforms

-In addition to utilization of technology that builds virtual community, tools can be harnessed to bring online communication into offline relationships.
-IRL opportunities are those that begin through virtual communities established on social media, but during some part of the communication process turns into a real life, in-person experience.
+In addition to the utilization of technology that builds virtual community, tools can be harnessed to bring online communication into offline relationships.
+IRL opportunities are those that begin through virtual communities established on social media, but during some part of the communication process turns into a real-life, in-person experience.

 - Using social media properly at events can also bring out the goals of IRL engagement.
-Using common hash tags, location meet ups, and photo sharing brings events to life before during and after.
+Using common hashtags, location meetups, and photo sharing bring events to life before during and after.
 Student activity organizers need to use these tools early on so attendees are aware of the presence.

-- Finally, in person education should be incorporated throughout the academic year.
-Hopefully this would build off a session at new student orientation, teaching the skills and know how to be a digital student leader.
-In either case, both fall and spring semester should have programming that weaves in opportunities to teach students advanced technologies tools and leadership application of social media.
-This topic can be a stand-alone programming series, but would also be beneficial integrated into other curriculums such as, first year experience courses, student leader trainings, greek life new member orientations, etc.
+- Finally, in-person education should be incorporated throughout the academic year.
+Hopefully, this would build off a session at new student orientation, teaching the skills and know-how to be a digital student leader.
+In either case, both fall and spring semesters should have programming that weaves in opportunities to teach students advanced technologies tools and leadership applications of social media.
+This topic can be a stand-alone programming series, but would also be beneficially integrated into other curriculums such as, first-year experience courses, student leader trainings, greek life new member orientations, etc.

 Proposing a Value Added Approach for Campus Buy-in

 Taking on a comprehensive initiative such as this might be a shift in campus culture, one that some faculty, staff, or even students may not initially warm to.
 Efforts need to be made to engage openly with these individuals, in addition to educating the entire campus community on the tools, benefits, and usage of social media communication tools.